sharma-rishi-130198/NutriSnap/README.md

 If given more time, I would look to work on the below enhancements:

-* **Expanded Food Database:** Increase the current recognition limit of 30 food items to improve variety and calorie accuracy.
+* **Expanded Food Database:** Increase the current recognition limit of 30 food items to improve variety and nutrient accuracy.
 * **Mobile Optimization:** Make the app fully compatible with mobile devices for easier food photo uploads and increased accessibility.
 * **Personalized Recommendations:** Offer tailored dietary and workout suggestions based on user history to support fitness and health goals.
 * **Multi-Food Recognition:** Enable identification of multiple food items in a single image for improved efficiency and usability.